Alonso-del-Arte/chess/doc/GameNotation.md

 "algebraic" about chess algebraic notation.
 So-called algebraic notation has become so standard it might eventually be called just "notation" and occasionally "standard notation" to distinguish it from other notations.

+On the very first move, no capture is possible.
+This means that a pawn on a player's very first move can only move forward one or two spaces.
+Therefore, in algebraic notation, we write what file the pawn started on ('a' through 'h') and what rank that pawn ends on (3 or 4 for White, 6 or 5 for Black).

+For example, if White opens with the king's pawn forward two spaces and Black responds with the queen's pawn forward two spaces, that would be notated

+1. e4 d5

+If Black instead responded with the kingside bishop's pawn, that would be notated

+1. e4 f5

+Either way, a capture is possible for White on the next move.
+That would be notated with the file the capturing pawn was on, followed by the lowercase letter 'x', then the file and rank of the captured piece.
+Our game transcript thus far would be either

+1. e4 d5
+2. exd5

+or

+1. e4 d5
+2. exf5

 [FINISH WRITING]